cothema/ionic-universal-firebase-login/README.md

   (if you already have created your app you can also get configuration in your Firebase app settings -> General section at the bottom -> copy Firebase SDK snippet - Config format).
-  Configuration is the same for all platforms (apps) - e.g. browser and Android
+  Configuration is the same for all platforms (apps) - e.g. browser and Android;
+  so you have to do this step only once.
 - Edit `src/environments/environment.ts` and copy the config from previous step as in example below: